TerryV8/click-count/docs/terraform_build.md

     - Public subnet for routing instances outside world
     - Internet Gateway in public subnet
     - Private subnet for internal resources
-  - AZ (or Availability Zone): AWS is available on several geographical areas (North America, ireland, Germany, ...).
+  - AZ (or Availability Zone): AWS is available on several geographical areas (North America, Ireland, Germany, ...).
 Each geographical areas is split into at least 2 Availability zones (AZ).
 Then, each Availability zones has one or more datacenters.
-Spread our resources on multiple AZ allows us a better availabilty rate of services.
+Spread our resources on multiple AZ allows us a better availability rate of services.
 - Firewall: Security Groups, which is a set of rules of opening network flows (opening ssh flow from a particular IP address, opening HTTP from all internet)
 - Servers:
   - ELB in the public subnet to allow to manage the flow load by routing web traffic to specific application servers